robocorp/docmaker/README.md

 ## Advanced Invocations

 The above section can be used as a starting point if you want to include this robot's `tasks.py` as an [Invoke](https://www.pyinvoke.org/) script within your project.
-If you include this robot's dependencies in your project and then include the `tasks.py` and `documenter.py` file within your project's `libs` folder, you are able to execute the task directly from your robot's directory via the command `invoke generate-documentation`.
+If you include this robot's dependencies in your project and then include the `tasks.py` in your project's root folder and `documenter.py` file within your project's `libs` folder, you are able to execute the task directly from your robot's directory via the command `invoke generate-documentation`.